markkuVuoksi/markkuVuoksi/README.md

 ## Hi there 👋
 - 🔭 I am a software and game development teacher in Vuoksi Vocational Institute in Kauhajoki, Finland.
-This is my GitHub work account
+This is my GitHub work account.
 - 🌱 At Vuoksi, we teach software and game development using for example C#, Unity, Godot and Blender.
 Our students learn by working on educational software projects individually and in teams.
 - 📫 How to reach me: markku.hautamaki@vuoksi.fi
 <!--